-Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balance of the Governmental Funds to the Statement of Activities For the Year Ended September 30, 2019
+Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balance of the Governmental Funds to the Statement of Activities For the Year Ended September 30, 2020

-Net change in fund balance of governmental funds \$ 1,383,682 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+Net change in fund balance of governmental funds \$ 428,777 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is depreciated over their estimated useful life.
-Expenditures for capital assets Less current year depreciation \$ 169,874 (208,798) (38,924) Gains and losses on the disposal of fixed assets are not reported in the governmental funds but are reported in the statement of activities Net book value of fixed asset disposals (3,623) Governmental funds include revenues collected within 60 days of year end as deferred revenue.
+Expenditures for capital assets Less current year depreciation \$ 868,662 (223,369) 645,293 Governmental funds include revenues collected within 60 days of year end as deferred revenue.
 Government-wide reporting recognizes revenues when they are earned, regardless of when they are collected.
-Grants Special assessments (87,909) (247,784) The repayment of the principal of long term debt consumes financial resources of governmental funds, but it does not have any effect on net position Principal payments on debt 247,783 Some expenses reported in the statement of activities do not require the use of current financial resources and therefore, are not reported as expenditures of governmental funds.
-Change in litigation settlements payable Change in accrued interest payable Change in long-term compensated absences Change in other postampleyment liability and related deformed amounts (209,989) 2,582 20,941 Change in long-term compensated absences Change in other postemployment liability and related deferred amounts 20,941
+Special assessments (252,962) The repayment of the principal of long term debt consumes financial resources of governmental funds, but it does not have any effect on net position Principal payments on debt 252,917 Some expenses reported in the statement of activities do not require the use of current financial resources and therefore, are not reported as expenditures of governmental funds.
+Change in litigation settlements payable 171,407 Change in accrued interest payable 2,606 Change in long-term compensated absences 37,385 Change in other postemployment liability and related deferred amounts 2,901 Change in net position of governmental activities \$ 1,288,324